flintlib/arb/doc/source/index.rst

-Arb - a C library for arbitrary-precision interval arithmetic
+Arb - a C library for arbitrary-precision ball arithmetic
 =============================================================

 .. only:: latex